-This can be intermittent or maintained and results in venous, arterial and lymphatic stasis.
+This can be intermittent or sustained and results in venous, arterial and lymphatic stasis.
 It is a gynaecologcial emergency and requires urgent surgical intervention to prevent ovarian necrosis.

-Most patients present with severe lower abdominal and pelvic pain, nausea, and vomiting.
+Most patients present with severe nonspecific lower abdominal and pelvic pain, nausea, and vomiting.
+There is adnexal tenderness.
 A raised white cell count is common.

-The end-result of ovarian torsion is haemorrhagic infarction and necrosis.
+The end result of the vascular compromise of ovarian torsion is haemorrhagic infarction and necrosis.
 This can occur within hours of torsion onset.

 Ultrasound is the imaging modality of choice.
 Sonographic features include: